 Pricing

-FSC prices include: course planning; fully risk assessed teaching sites; accommodation; specialist tutors; teaching resources; fieldwork equipment; classrooms and food.
+Course planning; fully risk assessed teaching sites; accommodation; specialist tutors; teaching resources; fieldwork equipment; classrooms and food.
 The only thing you need to add-on is transport.
 We even provide wellies & waterproofs at our residential centres.

 Clothing Requirements

 Please contact us regarding your needs, although we provide wellies & waterproofs at our residential centres.
+We provide a full kit list here

 First Aid